-Time Saving: Needless to say, the most obvious benefit about autonomous cars is that instead of spending time by paying attention to the road, you will now be able to do something more productive in your car, such as reading the latest celebrity news and following who is dating whom.
+Time Saving: Needless to say, the most obvious benefit about autonomous cars that first comes to mind is that instead of spending time by paying attention to the road, you will now be able to do something more productive in your car, such as reading the latest celebrity news and following who is dating who.

-Benefits to elderly and handicapped people: The autonomous cars will provide more independence to people who are unable to drive, such as elderly, blind or disabled.
-Improved transportation of goods: Autonomous cars can be sent to do tasks eliminating the need to carry passengers, just goods.
-Orders could be placed online or by phone and a car sent to pick it up.
-This is an option if the buyer doesn’t want to wait for delivery or pay for shipping.
-The seller will load the goods into the car for pickup.
-The seller may also offer delivery services similar to today, but with the elimination of the driver shipping costs will decrease.
-It is apparent the retail and shipping industries will be greatly impacted.
-In many cases, we drive to a retail shop, just to load the goods into our car and bring them home, unless we want to see or do something inside.
-Although at the retail store, we often do or buy something additional than originally planned.
-Eliminating all this and just sending your car will therefore have effects on the retail industry.
-It will also mean more free time at home, doing more useful things-- like watching celebrity magazine shows and thinking about why some famous pop singer’s marriage lasted for 6 days.
+Improved transportation of goods: Autonomous cars can even be sent to do the tasks that will not need to carry passengers at all, but just goods.
+Someone will be able to order goods online or by phone and then just send his car to pick it up, if she doesn’t want to wait for delivery or pay for shipping, where the seller will just load the goods into the car for pickup.
+Or the seller might do the delivery, like today, but as there are no more drivers needed, the shipping cost will decrease.
+So the retail and shipping industries will be impacted also.
+In many cases when we go shopping, we drive to a retail shop, just to load the goods into our car and bring it home, unless we want to see or do something inside.
+Though when we go there, often we do or buy something else than we originally planned for.
+Eliminating all this and just sending your car to pickup things will therefore have effects on the retail industry.
+It will also mean much free time for you at home, doing more useful things like watching celebrity magazine shows and think about why some famous pop singer’s marriage lasted for just 6 days.

-Impacts on the economy: Fear not, autonomous cars do not mean we are losing jobs to robots.
-As has happened since the industrial revolution, each automation creates higher quality and more information based jobs, even if it eliminates some old professions.
-As in the industrial revolution in which machines replaced almost all people working on farms, these people began doing something else.
-Other professions were created by the new technologies.
-For instance in this case, we will not have taxi drivers anymore, but more people will be needed to create and manage the software and the process.
-Fewer cars mean fewer auto mechanics, of course.
+Less cars mean less auto mechanics of course.
 There is no way around it.
-Robot cars will have fewer accidents, too.
-They will drive less abusively and more efficiently, which means fewer repairs per car, not including regular maintenance.
-Add to this fact that our ability to manufacture goods is always perfecting itself and we are able to make things more durable with better systems and materials, needing less replacement.
-All of these combined, I anticipate at least a 50% decrease in the number of auto mechanic shops.
-This can be expected by the time autonomous cars become mainstream and that trend will continue.
-Fewer auto mechanic shops mean a huge decrease in the automotive parts and accessories economies also.
-This will have a domino effect on the economy, as the automotive industry is one of the locomotive industries of the economy, affecting so many other industries.
-But again, these lost jobs and economy due to increased efficiency of car transportation, will be replaced by new professions created by new technology.
-I do not foresee a negative impact, as it never happened that way since the beginning of industrial revolution.
-As always, effort and physical material based jobs will just be replaced with intelligence and information based jobs.
+Robot cars make less accidents too, and they drive less abusively and in an optimum way, which means less repair jobs per car also, except the regular maintenance jobs needed.
+Add to this fact that our ability of manufacturing of goods is always perfecting itself and we are able to make things more durable with better systems and materials needing less replacement.
+All of these combined, I anticipate around 30%-40% decrease in the number of auto mechanic shops can be expected by the time autonomous cars become mainstream and that trend will continue.
+Well less auto mechanic shops mean a huge decrease in the automotive parts and accessories economy also.
+This will have a huge impact on the economy like a domino effect, as automotive industry is one of the locomotive industries of the economy, affecting so many other industries.
+But again, all these lost jobs and economy due to increased efficiency of car transportation, will be compensated by the new professions created by the new technology.
+I do not think that the impact will be negative as it never happened that way since the beginning of industrial revolution.
+As always, effort based jobs will just be replaced with intelligence and information based jobs.

-Overall, if you consider all the above benefits, and combine them in your mind, you will see that we are looking at a much more improved picture of transportation with a lot of positive impacts on the society.
-Think about fewer cars combined with increased highway capacities, increased speed limits, much better parking and safer transportation.
-The impacts of driverless driving on our society will be just huge… In the end, this will be viewed as any other simple automation that happened in our lives, like many other things that we take for granted today but is automated already, such as robots making cars, or software checking credit card fraud automatically.
-Finally, in 2050, at a time when manual driving will for so long be history that few people will even remember it, our children will look at the old movies of today, and our manual driving of cars will seem to them the same way we perceive horse carriages today.
+Overall, if you think about all these benefits counted above, and combine them in your mind, you will see that we are looking at a much more improved picture of transportation with a lot of positive impacts on the society.
+Think about less number of cars combined with increased highway capacities, increased speed limits, much better parking and safer transportation.
+The impacts of driverless driving on our society will be just huge… In the end, this will just be viewed as any other simple automation that happened in our lives, like many other things that we take for granted today but is automated already, such as robots making cars, or software checking credit card fraud automatically.
+Finally, in 2050, at a time when the manual driving will for so long be history that few people will even remember it, our children will look at the old movies of today, and our manual driving of cars will seem to them the same way we perceive horse carriages today.

 What are auto manufacturers working on: